malrau/da_wp_project/Readme.md

 </br>
 <h3>JavaScript</h3>
 <p>
 Contrary to previous versions of the website, I also add JavaScript in the main page of the shop (JavaScript was already a central element in the construction of the publishers' pages and of the detailed comic books pages).
-In addition to the two already included scriptss, i.e. <i>buildComicBookSmallCard.js</i> and <i>buildComicBookCard.js</i>, I create the script <i>buildBestSellerSmallCard.js</i>: this is analogous to the script <i>buildComicBookSmallCard.js</i>, but it includes a <i>publisher</i> property which is needed to implement a conditional for the name of the publisher.
-Depending on the publisher name, the image element of the card contains the reference to the correct publisher folder where the comic book images are located.
-This was not necessary in the <i>buildComicBookSmallCard.js</i> script because it operates within the publisher web page, hence the publisher folder reference is not needed.
+The two main scripts are <i>buildComicBookSmallCard.js</i> and <i>buildComicBookCard.js</i>:
 </p>
 <ul>
 <p>